Skip to Main Content

 Georgetown's Steakhouse Tier, and Where CUT Sits Within It

-Washington's Georgetown neighbourhood has long operated as the city's most reliable address for serious, grown-up dining.
+Washington's Georgetown neighbourhood has long operated as the city's reliable address for serious dining.
 The 31st Street NW corridor draws a clientele that expects precision over spectacle, and the restaurant that occupies that address needs to earn its place against a competitive field that now includes destination-worthy rooms across cuisines and formats.
 CUT Washington D.C. enters that field as the local expression of Wolfgang Puck's steakhouse concept, a format that has established consistent sourcing and cooking standards across multiple markets.
-The question worth asking here is not whether the brand name is sufficient, but whether the Georgetown outpost delivers on the ingredient-first principles that define the CUT model at its strongest.
+The question here is whether the Georgetown outpost delivers on the ingredient-first principles that define the CUT model.

 The Sourcing Logic Behind a CUT Menu

 The CUT format, wherever it operates, is built around a specific argument: that premium beef deserves the same provenance scrutiny applied to wine or single-origin produce.
 That means sourcing from ranches where breed, feed programme, and ageing protocol are documented rather than implied.
 American wagyu, USDA Prime from named suppliers, and Japanese A5 wagyu have each appeared on CUT menus across the group's locations, and the Washington iteration follows that framework.
-The point is not variety for its own sake, but the ability to demonstrate that different sourcing decisions produce meaningfully different results on the plate.
+The point is to show that different sourcing decisions produce different results on the plate.

 For comparison, the sourcing-led approach at places like Single Thread Farm in Healdsburg applies similar provenance discipline to vegetables and seafood across a tasting format.
 Oyster Oyster in Washington does the same through a vegetable-forward lens.
 CUT's argument is that beef can sustain the same level of sourcing scrutiny, and that doing so at steakhouse scale requires infrastructure that only a mature operation can maintain.